Jerby-Lab/drgem/README.md

 `devtools::install_github(repo = "https://github.com/Jerby-Lab/drgem")` or you can download all the files in this R package and use:
 `devtools::install("drgem")`.
 Installation time is estimated to be < 1 minute.

-We have provided a tutorial that will be available via the following link when the repository is made public:
+We have provided a tutorial that will be available via the following link:
 [DR-GEM tutorial on tubo-ovarian cancer spatial transcriptomics dataset](https://htmlpreview.github.io/?https://github.com/Jerby-Lab/drgem/blob/main/vignettes/tutorial_tubo-ovarian.html) or you can download the file in `vignettes/tutorial_tubo-ovarian.html` and view in any web browswer.

 # **Citation**